Introduction

 This is the information found in the official AWS documentation:

-However, I think that this is more appropriate to deal with compromised EC2 instances:
+However, I think that this is more appropriate for dealing with compromised EC2 instances:

 Remediating a compromised S3 Bucket